Mobile menu

 Provenance

-Presented to King Edward VII, when Prince of Wales during his tour of India in 1875-76.
-In Indian Art at Marlborough House (1898), the donor of the dagger is recorded to be Jashwant Singh, Maharaja of Bharatpur.
-However the '1877' inscription recorded on the dagger suggests that the dagger was presented to the Prince once he had returned to England.
+In Indian Art at Marlborough House (1898), the donor of the dagger is recorded to be Jashwant Singh, Maharaja of Bharatpur, and it is said to have been presented during the prince's tour of the Indian subcontinent in 1875-76.
+However, the '1877' inscription on the dagger indicates that it was presented to the prince once he had returned to England.
 Contemporary newspapers and letters record that a dagger which was a 'specimen of Ulwar steelwork - with seed pearls in the blade' was brought to Marlborough House, the Prince of Wales's London residence, by Colonel Thomas Cadell, the British Resident at the court of Alwar in July 1877.
-The Prince organised for the dagger to be exhibited at the Bethnal Green Museum (now Victoria and Albert Museum of Childhood) with the rest of his Indian gifts.
+The prince organised for the dagger to be exhibited at the Bethnal Green Museum (now Victoria and Albert Museum of Childhood) with the rest of his Indian gifts from 1875-76.

 The rulers of Alwar appear to have been great patrons of the swordsmith 'Ibrahim' and are recorded to have exhibited swords and daggers designed by him with open channels for free-moving pearls at the Colonial and Indian Exhibition (1886) and the Delhi Exhibition (1903).

-Medium and techniques
+• Medium and techniques

 Gold, enamel, steel, pearls, diamonds, wood and velvet